alexmj212/alexmj212.github.io/blog/content/blog/understanding-how-wordle-works.md

   - react
 description: Creating a Wordle Clone, Part 1
 ---
 [Wordle](https://www.powerlanguage.co.uk/wordle/) is a simple word guessing game.
 The goal of the game is to attempt to guess a 5 letter word.
 The word is chosen at random from a dictionary.
 You have 6 attempts to guess the word.
 As you submit guesses, letters will highlight to hint at the goal word.
-You win the game by using the hints the game display based on the letters you chose.
+You win the game by using the hints the game displays based on the letters you chose.

 The hints have three states: